Rejuvia Sleep Spray Review: Everything You Need to Know Before Buying

 Will Rejuvia Sleep Spray make me feel groggy in the morning?

-Most users report waking up feeling refreshed without grogginess.
+Many users report waking up feeling refreshed without grogginess.
 However, if you experience any morning drowsiness, try adjusting your dosage or the timing of use.
+The 2mg melatonin dose is moderate enough that it doesn’t usually linger into the next day.
+If you’re very sensitive to melatonin, start with fewer sprays.
+Responses can vary.

 Can Rejuvia Sleep Spray help with jet lag?